 And using the User-Centered Design process to (eventually) validate the concepts and their execution.

 UX design thinking is about problem solving.

-First, you have to find the right problems to solve for the right audiences.
-Iterating on ideas, keeping the user in mind and heart, and testing help us land on the best solution.
+You have to find the right problems to solve for the right audiences.
+Iterating on ideas, keeping the user in mind and heart, and testing help us land on the best execution of the best solution.

 User-Centered Design (UCD) is a formalized process.
 Not every project has time or budget to conduct all of the tasks.
 Sometimes we have to cut this short.
 But where we can, we prefer to walk through every step of UCD.